MeltwaterArchive/storyplayer/modules/graphite/fromGraphite.md

 _fromGraphite()_ allows you to extract data from Graphite.

-The source code for these actions can be found in the class _DataSift\Storyplayer\GraphiteDetermine_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\FromGraphite_.

 ## Behaviour And Return Codes